jeffro256/xmr-haystack/README.md

                         monerod RPC login in the form of [username]:[password] -s HEIGHT, --scan-height HEIGHT
-                        rescan blockchain from specified height. defaults to wallet restore height -i CACHE_IN, --cache-input CACHE_IN
+                        rescan blockchain from specified height. defaults to wallet restore height -q, --quiet           use this flag if you would like a simpler output -Q, --extra-quiet     use this flag if you would like a BARE BONES output -i CACHE_IN, --cache-input CACHE_IN
                         path to input cache file
   -o CACHE_OUT, --cache-output CACHE_OUT